-The Children's Cricket Charity Kit Recycling Program ensured mass quantities of expensive bats, helmets, pads, gloves, sneakers and clothes with plenty of wear left were not discarded ending up in to landfill as children and teenagers outgrow them.
-We gratefully accepted superseded new cricket kit too left redundant by change of sponsorship and advances in technology.
+Cricket Kindness Kit Recycling ensures masses of expensive bats, helmets, pads, gloves, sneakers and clothes with plenty of wear left are not discarded ending up in landfill as children and teenagers outgrow them.
+We are always delighted to accept superseded new cricket kit too left redundant by change of sponsorship and advances in technology.

-In 2015, Tamara Lowe, an Australian with a life-long love for the game of cricket travelled through the Caribbean with her family.
+In 2015, a passionate humanitarian with a life-long love of cricket, Tamara Lowe, travelled to the Caribbean with her family to watch Australia play WI in test matches in Dominica and Jamaica.
 Everywhere they went children of all ages joined impromptu games of cricket with their new Aussie friends!

 At Sabina Park in Kingston, Jamaica, Tamara asked a group of cricket-mad teenagers if anyone had ever owned a cricket bat or ball.
 As is common for children in the West Indies, nobody had.

 When the test match ended, four cricket sets were delivered to the boys' school, Calabar Junior High in Kingston.
-A very surprised principal was happily accepted the gift to his students!
+A very surprised principal happily accepted the gift for his students!

 Donating cricket kits to Mr Raymond C Munroe, the Principal of Calabar Junior High in Kingston, Jamaica , June 2015